deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "No, what?"
 Allison pressed.

-"Just… wow.
+"Just... wow.
 Sex.
-I've never…" The pink turned to a brilliant scarlet.
+I've never..."
+The pink turned to a brilliant scarlet.

 "Got taken before you had the chance, huh?"

 Xiù nodded, and ate some of her fish.
-"It's… Mama and Papa were always warning me off boys." she said. "*'Wait for marriage, find a nice doctor or engineer.
+"It's...
+Mama and Papa were always warning me off boys." she said. "*'Wait for marriage, find a nice doctor or engineer.
 Chinese, of course.*' You know: Asian parents."
 She laughed, and toyed with her food.
-"As if it's the most special thing ever…"
+"As if it's the most special thing ever..."

 "And the Gaoians?"

 Xiù shrugged.
-"They were always very… matter-of-fact about it." she said.
-"You always knew who had just arranged a mating contract and they were… very open about talking about it."
+"They were always very... matter-of-fact about it." she said.
+"You always knew who had just arranged a mating contract and they were... very open about talking about it."

 "A *contract*?"